Fare evasion: On vehicles

-Fare evaders are running from ticket inspectors to the cars that they already checked at Zheleznodorozhnaya railway station, Balashikha, Russia.
+Fare evaders are running from ticket inspectors to the cars that they already checked at Zheleznodorozhnaya railway station, Balashikha, Russia (2015).

 On vehicles fare-dodgers usually try to avoid ticket inspectors or conductors.
 On commuter trains with a sufficient number of passenger coaches one of the most common methods is walking away from ticket inspectors to other coaches and running on the platform in the opposite direction to the coaches that ticket inspectors already passed.
 On short commuter trains or especially intercity and long-distance passenger trains fare-dodgers can hide from ticket inspectors in toilets, luggage compartments, staff rooms and other utility chambers and cells inside the train.

 Another issue occurs on the bus or tram; passengers either bypass the bus driver or enter through the rear door of the vehicle.
 If a bus or tram has a turnstile installed in it, fare-dodgers can jump over or crawl under the turnstile.
 In most countries passengers board a bus from any door, validate their tickets at machines and have no contact with the driver, thus increasing the potential for fare evasion.

-A dangerous method of fare evasion practiced in some countries is riding on exterior parts of a vehicle (rooftops, rear parts, between cars, skitching, or underneath a vehicle), also known as "vehicle surfing" (train surfing, car surfing).
+A dangerous method of fare evasion practiced in some countries is riding on exterior parts of a vehicle (rooftops, rear parts, between cars, skitching, or underneath a vehicle), most commonly as train surfing.
 Fare dodgers may engage in this practice if it is very hard or impossible to hide from ticket inspectors inside a vehicle.